 Women’s Law Association of Ontario has a rich history in the legal profession with a strong tradition of speaking out for women lawyers.
 WLAO will be celebrating 100 years as an association in 2019 and a summary of our history is below.

-The main WLAO Archives are resting with the Law Society of Upper Canada.
+The main WLAO Archives are resting with the Law Society of Ontario.
 There is a virtual presentation of some of WLAO’s archives available at the link shown here.

 Celebrating 1oo years of Women’s Law Association of Ontario in 2019